Vecchia Gaussian Processes: on probabilistic and statistical properties: Layered norming DAGs

 For notational convenience, suppose that $n=\tilde{n}^d$ for some $\tilde{n}\in\mathbb{N}$.
 Then we consider the grid data set $\X_n$ of the form

 In other words, elements in $\X_n$ come from the $d$-dimensional tensor product of the set $\{0, 1/(\tilde{n}-1), 2/(\tilde{n}-1), \cdots, 1\}$.

 We first consider the case $\tilde{n} = 2^r+1, r\in\mathbb{N}$.
-The construction of the Layered Norming DAGs consists of two steps, i.e. constructing layers and assigning parent sets.
+The construction of the layered norming DAGs consists of two steps: constructing the layers and assigning the parent sets.
 The layers $\N_j, 0\le j \le r$ are defined as follows.
-The base (root) layer $\N_0$ is defined as
+The base (root) layer $\N_0$ is

-In other words, the layer $\N_0$ consists the $2^d$ vertices of the $d$-dimensional unite cube.
+In other words, the layer $\N_0$ consists of the $2^d$ vertices of the $d$-dimensional unit cube.
 For $1\le j\le r$, the layer $\N_j$ is defined as

 In other words, the union $\cup_{j'=0}^j \N_{j'}$ forms a $(2^j+1)^d$ grid on the $d$-dimensional unit cube.